Mltechdrawer/BIGDATA/docs/Block1_Theoretical_Concepts_of_Big_Data/Complexity_Management/experiments.md

 > *“There are a lot of ways known to do it wrong and which one is right is not clear.”*
 — James Gosling (1955–)

+## Brief Biography
+James Gosling, born on May 19, 1955, in Calgary, Canada, is a computer scientist widely known as the “father of Java.”
+He studied computer science at the University of Calgary and later earned a Ph.D. in computer science from Carnegie Mellon University.
+Gosling joined Sun Microsystems in the 1980s, where he led the development of the Java programming language, officially released in 1995.
+Java quickly became one of the most influential programming languages in the world due to its portability, security, and “write once, run anywhere” philosophy.
+Beyond Java, Gosling has contributed to compiler design, operating systems, and software development tools.
+He has worked at several leading technology companies, including Sun Microsystems, Oracle, Google, and Amazon Web Services.

+## The Creation of Java
+In the early 1990s, Gosling and his team at Sun Microsystems initiated the “Green Project” to develop a language suitable for consumer devices and embedded systems.
+Gosling designed Java with a strong emphasis on simplicity, object-oriented design, memory management, and platform independence.
+The language introduced features like automatic garbage collection and a virtual machine (the JVM) that allowed programs to run across different hardware and operating systems.
+Java’s release in 1995 revolutionized programming by becoming the backbone of enterprise applications, web development, and later Android applications.
+Today, Java remains one of the most widely used and enduring programming languages, a testament to Gosling’s vision and leadership.

 Complexity in computation is not only about algorithms but also about **implementation choices**, **programming languages**, and **hardware utilization**.
 This experiment explores **matrix multiplication** as a case study to analyze performance differences across programming languages and approaches.